-Diagnosis: Helmet-like hollow crest and lateral premaxillary process developed caudally far beyond the level of the occiput; caudodorsal part of the dorsal premaxillary process depressed along the midline; postorbital process of the jugal very high (ratio 'height of postorbital process / length of jugal' = 0.9); rostral portion of the jugal shorter than in other lambeosaurines, with a perfectly straight rostral margin; very asymmetrical maxilla in lateral view, with ventral margin distinctly downturned; neck and sacrum very elongated, with 18 cervical and 15 or 16 sacral vertebrae respectively; additional articulation between adjacent neural spines on the proximal third of the tail (it cannot be excluded that this is a pathological feature); scapula more elongated than in other hadrosaurids, with 'length / width' ratio = 6.2.
+Diagnosis: Lambeosaurine dinosaur characterized by the following autapomorphies: large helmetlike hollow crest higher than the rest of the skull and extending caudally well beyond the level of the occiput; very high postorbital process of jugal (ratio height of postotbital process / length of jugal = 1); rostral portion of the jugal shorter than in other lambeosaurines , with a perfectly straight rostral margin; very asymmetrical maxilla in lateral view , with ventral margin distinctly downturned; very elongated neck composed of 18 cervical vertebrae; tibia as high as the femur; shorter cnemial crest , about one fifth of tibia length.

-Abridged description (Fig. 10): Olorotitan arharensis was a rather large lambeosaurine, comparable in size with Parasaurolophus cyrtocristatus: the holotype, a rather old adult specimen, is around 8 metres long.
+Abridged description (Fig. 10) : Olorotitan arharensis was a rather large lambeosaurine , comparable in size with Parasaurolophus cyrtocristatus: the holotype, a rather old adult specimen, is around 8 metres long.
 Its skull appears long and massive, mainly because of the important development of the hollow supracranial crest.
-This crest has an unusual shape, being markedly different from all North-American lambeosaurines: it extends caudally further than in helmet-crested forms.
+This crest has an unusual shape , being markedly different from all North-American lambeosaurines: it extends caudally further than in helmet-crested forms.
 A bony plate found between the dorsocaudal part of the skull and the neck is identified as well-developed paired nasal bones.
 If this interpretation is correct, the nasals participated in more than half of the surface of the supracranial crest and this crest was distinctly more developed ventrally than in species of Parasaurolophus.
-The rostral part of the muzzle is rounded and very rugose, indicating that the ramphotheca was very extensive in life.
-The large external naris is teardrop-shaped and, as usual in lambeosaurines, is completely surrounded by the premaxilla.
+The rostral part of the muzzle is rounded and very rugose, indicating that the ramphotheca was extensive in life.
+The large external naris is teardrop-shaped and , as usual in lambeosaurines, is completely surrounded by the premaxilla.
 The lateral premaxillary process is particularly large and extends caudally beyond the level of the occiput.
 The dorsal premaxillary process is responsible for the concave profile of the skull in lateral view.
 It extends far beyond the level of the occiput.
 The caudal part of the premaxilla progressively tapers dorsally; its dorsal surface is distinctly depressed along the midline, whereas its concave ventral surface was covered in life by the nasal.
 The nasal is poorly preserved, its largest part being crushed and displaced; it formed an important part of the hollow crest, being located ventrocaudally to the premaxilla.
-The quadrate is robust and curved, with a wide pterygoid wing.
-A very elongate postorbital process characterises the jugal of Olorotitan arharensis: the ratio 'height of postorbital process / length of jugal' = 0.9; rostral to this process, the jugal is proportionally shorter than in other hadrosaurids.
+The quadrate is robust and curved , with a wide pterygoid wing.
+A very elongate postorbital process characterises the jugal of Olorotitan arharensis: the ratio height of postorbital process / length of jugal' = 0.9; rostral to this process, the jugal is proportionally shorter than in other hadrosaurids.
 The rostral process of the jugal is also expanded dorso-ventrally, with a perfectly straight rostral border.
 The maxilla closely resembles that of Tsintaosaurus spinorhinus in being very markedly asymmetrical in lateral view and in having a very concave ventral alveolar border; the rostral maxillary shelf is very prominent.
-With its square outline, the predentary also resembles that of Tsintaosaurus spinorhinus.
-The dentary is relatively low and not markedly deflected ventrally at its rotral end; the dental battery is composed of about 32 rows.
-The diastema is rather long, about two-thirds the length of the dental battery.
-Dentary teeth are proportionally less high than in Charonosaurus jiayinensis.
-The neck, including the proatlas, is completely preserved.
-It is remarkably elongated, formed by 18 cervical vertebrae, although a maximum of 15 cervical vertebrae was previously reported in hadrosaurids (Lull and Wright, 1942; Horner et al., 2004).
-The neural spines of the dorsal vertebrae are not as elevated as those of Hypacrosaurus
+With its square outline, the predentary also re-

-FIGURE 10.
-Olorotitan arharensis, from the Udurchukan Formation (Maastrichtian) of Kundur (Russia).
 A: reconstruction of the skull in right lateral view (only bones that have been discovered are labelled).
-B: main part of the skull of the holotype AEHM 2/845 in right lateral view (some deformation results from lateral compression of the skull); the largest part of the nasals, the maxillae, the surangulars, the left dentary and the predentary were found disconnected from this piece and are therefore not represented in this photograph.
+B: main part of the skull of the holotype AEHM 2/845 in right lateral view (some deformation results from lateral compression of the skull); the largest part of the nasals, the maxillae, the surangulars, the left dentary and the predentary were found disconnected from this piece and are there-fore not represented in this photograph.
 C: full skeletal reconstruction based on holotype AEHM 2/845.
 D: detail of the neural spines of the proximal caudal vertebrae, displaying the additional articulation.